dejanbatanjac/dejanbatanjac.github.io/_posts/2019-09-04-The heatmap.md

 To analyse our resent18 model we would need to get layer input and output size information for the whole model.
 I did some of that in [this demo](https://gist.github.com/dejanbatanjac/61329992b21fa0e8e02a1d8a5c38079d).

-Before the last fc layer we have the average pooling layer with the input size of read from the forward hook:
+Before the last fc layer we have the average pooling layer with the input size of:

     torch.Size([1, 512, 7, 7])